chromator/android-all/README.md

 - In order to make an image fit inside its bound use, scaletype as fitXY
 - When using ViewPager inside a ViewPager, for child ViewPager use getChildFragementManager, else it gives error.

+MobiLockerDemo : Use of ViewPager with fragments and backstack

+ExpandableListView : Excellent example of expandable and collapsible list view.
+0th element is selected when any group element is collapsed.
+Any element other than 0th element is moved up when expanded.

+TestWorkerThread : Basic implementation of worker thread using Queue(using Vectors), wait, notify

 Sample programs for Android

 Learning new library, package